semanticdata/ximena/src/notes/micropolitan-statistical-area.md

 tags:
   - statistics
-description: 'Labor market and statistical areas in the United States centered on an urban cluster with a population of at least 10,000 but fewer than 50,000 people.'
+description: "Labor market and statistical areas in the United States centered on an urban cluster with a population of at least 10,000 but fewer than 50,000 people."
 ---

 # Micropolitan Statistical Areas